Congenital Heart Defects

 • A large ventricular septal defect

 • An overriding aorta.
 With this defect, the major blood vessel that carries blood to the body (aorta) is out of place.
-Instead of being above the left ventricle , it is located between the two ventricles.
+Instead of being above the left ventricles , it is located between the two ventricles.
 As a result, oxygen -poor blood from the right ventricle can flow directly into the aorta instead of into the blood vessel that carries blood to the lungs (pulmonary artery)

 • Right ventricular hypertrophy is when the heart has to work harder than normal which makes the muscle of the right ventricle thicker than normal